IT

 2

-Input the annual interest rate as a percentage
+Specify the annual interest rate your investment will earn (as a percentage)

 3